usafa-astro-201/2024-spring/04 functions/README.md

+For your submission, change this section to _documentation_.

 ## background

 We have discussed some of Matlab’s math functions and operations.
 In this exercise you will write two short m-files (each can be completed with 4 lines of code or less):